Computation of conformal invariants: Rings with a segment as a boundary component

-\nonsec{\bf Segment and circle.} In this example, we consider the doubly connected domain $\Omega$ in the exterior of the segment $[0,1]$ and the circle $|z-a|=r$ where $r>0$ and $a$ is a real number with $a>1+r$ (see Figure~\ref{fig:seg-cir-fg}(left) for $a=2$ and $r=0.9$).
+First, we consider the doubly connected domain $\Omega$ in the exterior of the segment $[0,1]$ and the circle $|z-a|=r$ where $a$ is a real number with $a>1+r>1$ (see Figure~\ref{fig:seg-cir-fg} (left) for $r=0.9$ and $a=2$).
+The exact conformal capacity for this domain $\Omega$ is known and given by~\cite[5.54(2)]{vu88}